rabbitmq/erlang-rpm/README.md

 This repository provides scripts that can build an image with the `rpmbuild` toolchain and build the package in it.
 They can be found under the `./docker` directory.

+The recommended host environment for these builds is Fedora 38+.
+Due to Docker-specific volume sharing permissions intricacies, performing such builds on macOS will require modifications to the build scripts.

 ```sh
 cd docker